homan-uppu/writing/Essays/On college/Why college is outdated.md

 The mid 2010's was the era of the "coding bootcamp".
 These startups claimed to be able to generate competent, hirable software engineers with a course that didn't last more than half a year.
 They had the ambition to redefine the standard software engineering education, claiming that colleges weren't efficient at teaching software engineering, and were far too expensive.

 They were right that colleges don't teach software engineering well, and is overpriced.
-But they were wrong that you could create a competent software engineer in a short period of time with standardized training.
+But they were wrong that you could train a competent software engineer in a short period of time with standardized training.

 They treated software engineering as a non-creative skill that you just had to learn the syntax to be competent.

 Syntax in software engineering is the specific rules of the programming language / frameworks that engineers use to build products.
 Saying a person can be competent at software engineering by learning the syntax and building a toy project is like saying someone can be a competent musician by learning musical notation and hacking together a beat.

+Bootcamps also introduces the "Income share agreement" (ISA) model which meant that, if accepted into their program, rather than paying tuition for the education you could instead pay a percentage of your salary for some years (usually 2) after getting employed.

+But all this does is shifts the risk from the candidate to the bootcamp without fixing any of the underlying issues in the inability to train a creative skill through a standardized education.
+You can't sustain this business model if only a small percentage of graduates are able to become competent through the program.

 Bootcamps have since dropped the goal to disrupt software engineering education and have been relegated to catering to the working professional who wants to make a switch to Tech for higher pay.
 And even this value proposition has been tough to sustain, let alone scale.